 Haven’t you ALREADY done this?!?

-Yes – TWICE already… In 2016, Mikey and his father, Frank, completed the Camino Frances (the French Camino route) from Saint-Jean-Pied-de-Port in France to Santiago.
+Yes – a few times.
+In 2016, Mikey and his father, Frank, completed the Camino Frances (the French Camino route) from Saint-Jean-Pied-de-Port in France to Santiago.
 It was a hard, but enjoyable journey.
 In 2017, Mikey went solo and walked the Camino del Norte or Northern Camino from Irun, Spain to Santiago.
 This route followed the northern coast of Spain and is completely different with the exception of its destination, Santiago de Compostela.
-2018 brings a third camino (Camino de la Plata), but it is from the Southern tip of Spain to Santiago de Compostela and is yet another variation on the same theme.
+In 2018, Mikey hiked a third camino (Camino de la Plata), but it was from the Southern tip of Spain to Santiago de Compostela and was yet another variation on the same theme.

 (Oh, and some more!)